amsen20/masters-thesis/docs/imem/runtime.md

 ### Resource

-A resource is an instance of any type for which imem manages access.
+A resource is an instance of any class for which imem manages access.
-The resource type may be a built-in type, a custom type, or a non-private imem type, such as `Box`, `ImmutRef`, or `MutRef`.
+The resource class can be a built-in class, a user-defined class, or a non-private imem class, such as `Box`, `ImmutRef`, or `MutRef`.

 ### Unsafe Reference